ocfl-archive/gocfl/docs/NNNN-direct-clean-path-layout.md

 the logical structure of the stored objects as closely as possible, while also ensuring all file and directory names do not include problematic characters.

-One example could be complete filesystems, which come from estates, and are not under control of the archivists.
+An example could be complete file systems (disks) that come from estates or research data and are not under the control of archivists.

 ### Caveat